Vaishnav2804/UdhaviBot/README.md

-# SevaBot
+# UdhaviBot

-SevaBot is a chatbot designed to assist and empower underserved individuals by providing information on government policies related to education, healthcare (with a focus on maternal and children), agriculture, and insurance.
+UdhaviBot is a chatbot designed to assist and empower underserved individuals by providing information on government policies related to education, healthcare (with a focus on maternal and children), agriculture, and insurance.
 The chatbot aims to bridge the information gap and help users access the support and resources they need.

 ## Features
 - **Policy Information:** Get detailed information on government policies for education, healthcare (maternal and children), agriculture, and insurance.